digiltd/oh-rtd-test/CalDAV.md

 Used to execute commands through an event, triggered at the start or the end of an event.
 Syntax is `<BEGIN|END>:<Item-Name>:<Command>`.

-Additionaly you can define an item to listen to the upcoming changes of an item (which will be triggered through an event).
+Additionaly you can define an item to listen to upcoming changes of an item (which will be triggered through an event).
 Two types are available the command which will be set and the trigger time.
 Syntax is `caldav="itemName:<Item-Name to listen to>:<VALUE|DATE>"`

 openhab.cfg